| Andalucia > Malaga > Istan

 Remains of the religiousness of the old villagers are crosses that appear spread out all around the urban core of Istan.
 Some remain the same as back then, others have been reformed.
 Out of all the crosses in the area, ‘la Cruz de los Mozos’ (the cross of the lads) does not belong to these; it was placed there in the 16th century to sanctify the old plot of the mosque.

 In Istan, the presence of the water has been very important over the centuries.
-At one point there was up to 20 windmills to grind the grain and during the Muslim kingdom they created irrigation canals so that the water could reach the cultivations.
+At one point there were up to 20 windmills to grind the grain and during the Muslim kingdom they created irrigation canals so that the water could reach the cultivations.
 This museum shows us the culture of the water in the area.

 How to get to Istan